 Each location is placed in the zone tree.
 A zone can consist of any number of zones, and the zone tree always ends up in a location.

-Structure your Venue Wi-Fi offering just like the real world
+Structure your Venue Wi-Fi just like the real world

-The Aptilo Venue Wi-Fi Manager uses a hierarchical structure to represent the underlying organization of locations with a venue owner.
-For example, a coffee-shop chain may decide to represent its venue structure geographically starting with countries, then broad geographical regions and, finally, the individual physical coffee shops.
+The Aptilo Venue Wi-Fi Manager uses a hierarchical structure to represent the underlying organization of locations with a business customer.
+For example, a coffee-shop chain may decide to represent its location structure geographically starting with countries, then broad geographical regions and, finally, the individual physical coffee shops.

 A hotel chain may have two overall types of facility: a ‘quality’ hotel chain and a ‘budget’ hotel chain.
 The overall hotel administrator can divide the hotels into “quality” and “budget” before assigning geographical regions and locations.